 Thanks for emailing that article!

-The front part of the eye is filled with a clear fluid called intraocular fluid or aqueous humor, made by the ciliary body.
+The front part of the eye is filled with a clear fluid (called aqueous humor) made by the ciliary body.
 The fluid flows out through the pupil.
-It is then absorbed into the bloodstream through the eye’s drainage system, including the trabecular meshwork and a network of canals.
+It then reaches the eye’s drainage system, including the trabecular meshwork and a network of canals.

 You can also find the information in this article in our free booklet Understanding and Living with Glaucoma.
-Order your free copy»
+Order or download your free copy»

 Last reviewed on June 19, 2020